-Ensure that the scope of Teacher's Corner given at the end of the chapter has been covered.
+Ensure that the scope of Teacher's Truff given at the end of the chapter has been covered.

-- Q. What does IPO stand for?

-- Q. What is Input-Process-Output cycle?

-- Q. Define Input / Process/ Output.

-- Q. Name two input / output devices.

-- Q. Which part of the computer is called Brain of the computer?

-- Q. Why is the CPU called the brain of the computer?
+- Q. What is Input-Process-Output cycle? - Q. Define Input, Process and Output. - Q. Name two input and output devices. - Q. Which part of the computer is called brain of the computer? - Q. Why is the CPU called the brain of the computer? - Q. What is the main difference between Computer and Human?

-After explaining the chapter, let the students do the course book exercises given on Pages 14 and 15 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 16 of the main coursebook.
+After explaining the chapter, let the students do the course book exercises given on pages 13 to 15 of the main course book as Tech Trivia and Answer Arcade.
+After solving the course book exercises, tell the students to solve Code Clues activity given on pages 15 and 16 of the main course book to imbibe problem solving & logical reasoning skills.
 Help the students to solve these questions.

-In Creative Assignment, activities like Hands On and Fun in Lab given on Pages 16 and 17 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Tangible Task and Digital Drills given on page 16 and 17 of the main course book will enhance the ability of the students and serve as a Art Integration and Experiential Learning activity.